ika/Westminster-Confession/README.md

 # Privacy Policy

-This app is a free and open source.
+This app is free and open source.
 It does not collect any information about its users, and nor does it share information with any third party.

 # License